What’s in the Bag?

 You might be wondering what’s in the bag when we travel.
 If you are planning on traveling and will be using public transportation, you need to travel light.
 You don’t want to be dragging a rolling suitcase, especially on cobblestone streets.
 I recommend a backpack that is big enough for two people to put all their clothes in and still have a little room for anything you pick up along the way.

 We have been using Osprey travel backpacks since 2015 and they have worked great.
 This bag is not the best choice if you will be hiking long distances, but great for a travel backpack.
-This backpack comes in three sizes, 30, 46, and 65-liters; we have four of the 65-liter backpacks and one of the 46-liter.
+This backpack comes in three sizes, 30, 46, and 65-liters; we have 4 of the 65-liter backpacks, 3 of the 46-liter, and 1 of the 30-liter packs.
 The only disadvantage of the 65-liter, it is too large for carry-on.

 As an Amazon Associate and a member of other affiliate programs,